Broker-dealers that recommend or sell private placements have additional requirements under FINRA and SEC rules. These requirements include:

 - Ensuring the suitability of any investments they recommend

-Two FINRA rules require firms to file certain offering documents with FINRA.
+Two FINRA rules require firms to file certain offering documents and information about the issuer, the offering terms, and the firms selling the private placement with FINRA.

 - FINRA Rule 5122 (Member Private Offerings) requires firms that offer or sell their own securities or those of a control entity to file with the Corporate Financing Department a private placement memorandum, term sheet or other offering document at or prior to the first time the documents are provided to any prospective investor.

 - FINRA Rule 5123 (Private Placements of Securities) requires firms to file with FINRA's Corporate Financing Department within 15 calendar days of the date of first sale of a private placement, a private placement memorandum, term sheet or other offering document, or indicate that no such offerings documents were used.

 Firms also must file any amendments or exhibits to the offering document with the Corporate Financing Department within ten days of being provided to any investor.
 The information filed with the Corporate Financing Department is subject to confidential treatment.
 Firms should submit offering documents as searchable PDFs via the private placement filing system in the Firm Gateway.
 Please note, 5122/5123 Notifications are "notice" filings.
 As such, FINRA will not respond to the filings with a comment letter nor provide a clearance letter.